Holomorphic representation of quantum computations: Holomorphic representation of quantum computations

-Since its unitary evolution is Gaussian, any RPHQC may be decomposed efficiently as a combination of displacement, squeezing and passive linear unitary gates (see Eq.~(\ref{eq:decompGmulti})).
+Since its unitary evolution is Gaussian, any RPQC may be decomposed efficiently as a combination of displacement, squeezing and passive linear unitary gates (see the Euler decomposition in Eq.~(\ref{eq:decompGmulti})).
 The latter are described by a finite-dimensional unitary matrix $U$ and act on holomorphic functions in Segal--Bargmann space as

 where we used Eqs.~(\ref{eq:actionU}) and~(\ref{eq:corresp}), together with Lemma~\ref{lem:unique}.
 In other terms, passive linear operations induce a unitary change of complex coordinates in Segal--Bargmann space.
 Moreover, the action of a displacement operator on mode $k$ is obtained by fixing all but the $k^{th}$ variable $z_k$ and applying Lemma~\ref{lem:directevoD}.
 The case of squeezing, shearing, or any Gaussian quadratic non-linearity follows from the single-mode case: for instance, assuming without loss of generality that a squeezing gate is applied on mode $1$ of a stellar function $F^\star$, we consider the univariate holomorphic function of finite stellar rank given by the section